-With so much information out there, it’s important to separate fact from fiction, especially when it comes to the seriousness and complexity of Chapter 7 and 13 bankruptcies.
-If you’re curious about either or are thinking of filing, use these five things as baseline knowledge of the process and what a proceeding might look like.
+With so much information out there, it’s important to separate fact from fiction, especially regarding the seriousness and complexity of Chapter 7 and 13 bankruptcies.
+If you’re curious about either thinking of filing, use these five things as baseline knowledge of the process and what a proceeding might look like.

 1. You’re Not Going to Lose Everything

 Most Chapter 7 cases are deemed “no-asset” cases, meaning the debtor (you) gives up no possessions.
-The Bankruptcy Code allows a certain dollar amount of protection for different categories of property (homestead, vehicle, household goods, etc.), and most people are able to value their property within those exemption amounts.
+The Bankruptcy Code allows a certain dollar amount of protection for different property (homestead, vehicle, household goods, etc.).
+Most people can value their property within those exemption amounts.

 2. Your Financial Life Will Be Exposed